A nameserver reputation score measures the trustworthiness and reputation of the nameservers associated with a particular domain (or set of domains).

 Listed domains

-By focusing on domains associated with nameservers that have a low reputation score, security teams can reduce the risk of cyber attacks and protect their organization’s network and data.
+By focusing on domains associated with low-reputation nameservers, security teams can reduce the risk of cyberattacks and protect their organization’s network and data.

-Silent Push provides a fast, simple lookup that allows organizations to ascertain a nameserver's reputation score, which can then be used to inform other threat intelligence activities and cyber defense operations.
+Silent Push provides a fast, simple lookup that allows organizations to determine a nameserver's reputation score, which can then inform other threat intelligence activities and cyber defense operations.

 Specify a domain.